stackbit-projects/ondevs-333e7/content/features.md

     section_id: features
     title: Try L Chat
     content: >-
+      A British Zoom alternative.
 Free, secure, and reliable.
 This is a joint venture between Ondevs and The Light Party, a new age political party for the UK.
 Requesting a secure and reliable Zoom alternative for their party member meetings,

       * End to End encryption option - Zoom does not offer this